jodrack07/module-1-capstone/README.md

 ### Prerequisites

 - Have a working and updated browser.
-- Have a local version control like **git** install on your computer
+- Have a local version control like `git` install on your computer
 - Have an account on Github, as an online/remote Version Control System

 ### Setup

-- Clone the git repo by using this command :
+- Clone the git repo by using this command : `git clone git@github.com:joseph07-drack/module-1-capstone.git`

 ### Install

-- Run just **npm install** to get all dependecies required to run the linters checks
+- Run just `npm install` to get all dependecies required to run the linters checks

 ### Run tests